GauthamRVanjre/moodly/README.md

 - **Habit Progress Visualization**: See your daily habit completion progress with visual indicators
 - **Emoji Mood Tracker**: Track your daily mood using fun emojis
 - **Streak Tracking & Celebrations**: Get motivated with streak counts and celebratory animations
-- **Daily Reminders**: Set custom time-based reminders for your habits
 - **Habit Completion Animations**: Enjoy delightful micro-interactions when marking habits complete
 - **Smooth Animations**: Built with Framer Motion for engaging interactions
 - **Responsive Design**: Works on all devices